RedPointGlobal/redpoint-rpi/docs/single-sign-on.md

 RPI supports single sign-on through two authentication methods:

-- **Microsoft Entra ID** (formerly Azure AD) — native integration for organizations using Microsoft identity
+- **Microsoft Entra ID** (formerly Azure AD): recommended for Azure customers.
+Native integration with Microsoft identity for secure access and single sign-on.
-- **OpenID Connect (OIDC)** — standards-based SSO supporting Keycloak, Okta, and other OIDC providers

-You can enable one or both methods depending on your identity requirements.
+- **OpenID Connect (OIDC)**: for organizations using an external identity provider such as Keycloak or Okta.

 ---